Do Independent Contractors Get Paid for Training?

 Paying Independent Contractors For Training

 Whether an independent contractor gets paid for training depends on their agreement with the company they’ll work for.
-Independent contractors are experts in their niches, usually providing the necessary training.
+Independent contractors are experts in their niches and usually provide the necessary training.

 However, if you assign confidential tasks to your external workforce, training them about your company’s work processes may be necessary.
-You must discuss the training’s payment terms with your contractors in this case.
+In this case, you must discuss the payment terms for the training with your contractors.

 Donna Comia Avatar